From Experiments to Expertise: Scientific Knowledge Consolidation for AI-Driven Computational Physics: Methods

-19 zinc-blende semiconductors underwent sequential relaxation and band structure calculations (24 sessions, Claude Opus 4.6) accumulating 25 findings in the local knowledge database.
+\paragraph{Meta session and knowledge consolidation experiment.} 19 zinc-blende semiconductors underwent sequential relaxation and band structure calculations (24 sessions, Claude Opus 4.6) accumulating 25 findings in the local knowledge database.
 Two independent reflection sessions --- one using Claude Sonnet 4.6, one using Claude Opus 4.6 --- were then run with an identical 12-word prompt.
 Both models produced 3 patterns with identical themes, confirming that pattern structure is latent in the data rather than model-specific.
 A subsequent design experiment session (Claude Opus 4.6) used a 29-word prompt with no preamble, attempt limits, or tool instructions.